falkodev/a3-vue-sample-project/README.md

 A set of fixtures has been configured to start the application with fake data.

 Locally, you can run `cd server && npm run fixtures`.
-Through Docker (after the containers have started with `make`), the command is `docker-compose exec app-backend npm run fixtures`.
+Through Docker (after the containers have started with `make`), the command is `docker-compose exec vino-terr-apos npm run fixtures`.

-For a specific fixtures to be launched, you can run `docker-compose exec app-backend npm run fixtures:users` for example, or `node -e 'require(\"./src/infrastructure/fixtures/users\").main()'`.
+For a specific fixtures to be launched, you can run `docker-compose exec vino-terr-apos npm run fixtures:users` for example, or `node -e 'require(\"./modules/@apostrophecms/user/fixtures\").main()'`.